Energetic Particles from Quasi-Separatrix Layers and Current Sheets at the Sun: Seed Population Fluxes from the QSL region

-\subsection{Seed Population Fluxes from the QSL region}
+\section{Seed Population Fluxes from the QSL region}

-Appendix~\ref{sec:bothProcesses} provides an analytic solution for particle acceleration within the large-scale QSL.
+Another aspect of particle acceleration in QSLs is that it may account for the generation of seed populations.
 Within the QSL, magnetic reconnection occurs frequently between closed magnetic structures and the open field lines that guide the solar wind.
 Particle acceleration near the QSL requires an injection energy $\sim 0.01$~MeV/nuc such that particles can move upstream and then, through multiple encounters of particles moving upstream and downstream, interact with the QSL repeatedly.

-The structures created by reconnection near the QSL cascade down in size as they interact with the surrounding solar wind, driving energy from larger to smaller scales.
-At energies below the injection energy, particles interact with and are accelerated by these meso-scale structures and small-scale structures in the solar wind.
-Because these smaller structures move out in the reference frame of the solar wind, there is no required injection, and particles are accelerated down to the core of the solar wind.
-Appendix~\ref{app:random} treats the acceleration in meso-scale and small-scale structures as a superposition of stochastic processes \cite[]{Schwadron:2010h}, resulting in the distribution function,

-where $n$ is the density of the plasma, and the distribution function is explicitly considered for particle speeds greater than the core or thermal speed of the distribution, $v > c_s$.
-The quantity $\zeta_0$ represents an inverse mean speed characteristic of superposed distributions.
+The structures created by interactions near the QSL cascade down in size as they interact with the surrounding solar wind, driving energy from larger to smaller scales.
+At energies below the injection energy, particles interact with and are accelerated by these meso-scale structures and small-scale structures in the solar wind (\S~\ref{sec:random}), resulting in the distribution function given by equation~(\ref{eq:kappa}).
+The quantity $\zeta_0$ in that equation represents an inverse mean speed characteristic of superposed distributions.
 The superposition sums weighted exponential probability distributions, $\exp( - \zeta v)$, each with different exponential roll-overs at inverse speed $\zeta$.
 The array of these weighted probability distributions are characteristic as states in a system, and the weights are determined from the maximization of Boltzmann entropy \cite[]{Schwadron:2010h} with the constraint of mean inverse speed $\zeta_0$.
-The acceleration of particles associated with the states in the system are driven by momentum diffusion, with rate

-that is scaled based on the size $\ell$ of the meso- or small-scale structure versus the size $L$ of the larger-scale QSL.
-The inverse mean speed $\zeta_0$ is therefore related to the timescale of interaction $\ell/c_s$ multiplied by the diffusion rate $D_{pp}^\ell(c_s)$ evaluated near the sound speed of the plasma,
+The acceleration of particles associated with the states in the system is driven by momentum diffusion, with a rate that is scaled based on the size of the meso- or small-scale structure versus the size of the larger-scale QSL (cf. equation~(\ref{eq:rate})).
+The inverse mean speed, in turn, is related to the timescale of interaction multiplied by the diffusion rate evaluated near the sound speed of the plasma (cf. equation~(\ref{eq:zeta0})).
+The distribution function in equation~(\ref{eq:kappa}) thus represents the population of particles injected into higher energy acceleration near the QSL.